Metropolitan Transportation Commission

 Third Parties with Whom MTC May Share Personally Identifiable Information

-MTC may share PII with the Alameda-Contra Costa Transit District (AC Transit), the Golden Gate Bridge, Highway and Transportation District (Golden Gate Transit), the Peninsula Corridor Joint Powers Board (Caltrain), the San Francisco Bay Area Rapid Transit District (BART), the San Francisco Municipal Transportation Agency (Muni), the San Mateo County Transit District (SamTrans), the Santa Clara Valley Transportation Authority (VTA), and the Water Emergency Transit Agency (WETA) (collectively referred to herein as Clipper® Participating Transit Agencies) for the purpose of operating and managing the Clipper® FPS.
-In addition, MTC and the Clipper® Participating Transit Agencies may disclose personal information to third-party service providers for the purpose of operating and maintaining the Clipper® FPS, such as managing patron accounts and revenue collection.
+MTC may share PII with the Alameda-Contra Costa Transit District (AC Transit), the Golden Gate Bridge, Highway and Transportation District (Golden Gate Transit), the Peninsula Corridor Joint Powers Board (Caltrain), the San Francisco Bay Area Rapid Transit District (BART), the San Francisco Municipal Transportation Agency (Muni), the San Mateo County Transit District (SamTrans), the Santa Clara Valley Transportation Authority (VTA), and the Water Emergency Transit Agency (San Francisco Bay Ferry) (collectively referred to herein, together with any other transit operators who may begin collecting fares through the Clipper® FPS, as Clipper® Participating Transit Agencies) for the purpose of operating and managing the Clipper® FPS.
+In addition, MTC and the Clipper® Participating Transit Agencies may disclose PII to the Clipper® Contractors or their other contractors, but only for the purpose of operating and maintaining the Clipper® FPS, such as managing patron accounts and revenue collection.
 These contractors are provided only with the PII they need to deliver the service.
-MTC requires its service providers to maintain the confidentiality of the information and to use it only as necessary to carry out their duties under the Clipper® Program.
+MTC requires its service providers to maintain the confidentiality of the PII and to use it only as necessary to carry out their duties under the Clipper® Program.

-Besides these entities, PII will not be disclosed to any other third party without express customer consent, except as required to comply with laws or legal processes served on MTC or the CSC Contractor.
+Besides these entities, PII will not be disclosed to any other third party without express customer consent, except as required to comply with laws or legal processes served on MTC or the Clipper® Contractors.

 Retention of Personally Identifiable Information

-MTC, through the CSC Contractor, shall only store the PII of a Clipper® customer that is necessary to perform account functions such as billing, account settlement, or enforcement activities.
+MTC, through the Clipper® Contractors, shall only store the PII of a Clipper® customer that is necessary to perform account functions such as billing, account settlement, or enforcement activities.
 All PII shall be discarded no later than four years and six months after the account is closed or terminated.

 Security of Clipper® Personally Identifiable Information

 MTC is committed to the security of customer PII.
-MTC, together with its CSC Contractor, stores the PII provided by Clipper® customers on computer servers that are located in secure, controlled facilities.
+PII provided by Clipper® customers is stored on computer servers that are located in secure, controlled facilities.
 Servers are designed with software, hardware and physical security measures in place to prevent unauthorized access.

 Access to PII is controlled through the following administrative, technical, and physical security measures.
 By contract, third parties with whom MTC shares PII are also required to implement adequate security measures to maintain the confidentiality of such information.